 Since you’re using the notes-biblio Chicago/Turabian full bibliography style, you will center the title Bibliography on the last page.
 Do not bold, underline or italicize the title.

 - Double-space after the title, then begin your entries.

 - Use the hanging indent for each entry.

 - Space one line between entries.

-Alphabetize by the letter by letter method by author and then by title unless your instructor asks you to use the word by word method.
-Ignore A, An, The if it’s the first word in a title.
+Alphabetize by the letter-by-letter method by author and then by title unless your instructor asks you to use the word-by-word method.
+Ignore A, An, or The if it’s the first word in a title.

 Alphabetizing Multiple Works by the Same Author